ClaudiuGeorgiu/Obfuscapk/README.md

 > [!IMPORTANT]
+> From 17/01/2024, the Obfuscapk project is maintained by the other co-authors at <https://github.com/Mobile-IoT-Security-Lab/Obfuscapk>.
+> Consider it as the **new official Obfuscapk repository**.
+>
-> This project is archived.
+> This repository is archived.
 Please don't contact me for support.
 >
 > Some of the most common questions are answered in
 > [FAQ](https://github.com/ClaudiuGeorgiu/Obfuscapk/blob/master/docs/FAQ.md) and
 > [troubleshooting](https://github.com/ClaudiuGeorgiu/Obfuscapk/blob/master/docs/TROUBLESHOOTING.md).

 ![Logo](https://raw.githubusercontent.com/ClaudiuGeorgiu/Obfuscapk/master/docs/logo/logo.png)